damlatepe/pi_userspecs/UserInterfaceSpecificationDoc.md

 ![New User Button](https://user-images.githubusercontent.com/54991974/210634375-387ed295-4774-45cf-a549-861c8102b68e.png)

 The New User button will be located on the top left of the screen.
 When New User is clicked, the system will generate a user form in the right portion of the screen.
 Inside the button, there will be a **+** (plus) sign to indicate adding function.
+The color of the button will be `#007cba` and the text inside will be white.

 ### Hide Disabled User Checkbox